Moutier railway station

-Moutier railway station (Gare de Moutier) is a railway station in the municipality of Moutier, in the Swiss canton of Bern.
+Moutier railway station (Gare de Moutier) is a railway station in the municipality of Moutier, in the Swiss canton of Jura.
 It is a Keilbahnhof and an intermediate stop on the Basel–Biel/Bienne line and the terminus of the Solothurn–Moutier and Sonceboz-Sombeval–Moutier lines.

 Services

-As of the December 2024 timetable change the following services stop at Moutier:
+As of the December 2025 timetable change the following services stop at Moutier: